nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Configuring the B0 bootloader
 -----------------------------

-To enable the B0 bootloader, select the :option:`CONFIG_SECURE_BOOT` Kconfig option.
+To enable the B0 bootloader, select the :kconfig:`CONFIG_SECURE_BOOT` Kconfig option.

 The B0 bootloader requires the following options enabled:

-* :option:`CONFIG_SB_SIGNING_KEY_FILE` - Required for providing the signature used for image signing and verification.
+* :kconfig:`CONFIG_SB_SIGNING_KEY_FILE` - Required for providing the signature used for image signing and verification.
-* :option:`CONFIG_FW_INFO` - Required for the application versioning information.
+* :kconfig:`CONFIG_FW_INFO` - Required for the application versioning information.
-* :option:`CONFIG_FW_INFO_FIRMWARE_VERSION` - Enable this option to set the version of the application after you enabled :option:`CONFIG_FW_INFO`.
+* :kconfig:`CONFIG_FW_INFO_FIRMWARE_VERSION` - Enable this option to set the version of the application after you enabled :kconfig:`CONFIG_FW_INFO`.
-* :option:`CONFIG_BUILD_S1_VARIANT` - Required for the build system to be able to construct the application binaries for both application's slots in flash memory.
+* :kconfig:`CONFIG_BUILD_S1_VARIANT` - Required for the build system to be able to construct the application binaries for both application's slots in flash memory.

 Configuring the MCUboot bootloader
 ----------------------------------

-To enable the MCUboot bootloader, select the :option:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option.
+To enable the MCUboot bootloader, select the :kconfig:`CONFIG_BOOTLOADER_MCUBOOT` Kconfig option.

 Configure the MCUboot bootloader with the following options:

 * ``CONFIG_BOOT_SIGNATURE_KEY_FILE`` - This option defines the path to the private key that is used to sign the application and that is used by the bootloader to verify the application signature.
   The key must be defined only in the MCUboot bootloader configuration file.
-* :option:`CONFIG_IMG_MANAGER` and :option:`CONFIG_MCUBOOT_IMG_MANAGER` - These options allow the application to manage the DFU image.
+* :kconfig:`CONFIG_IMG_MANAGER` and :kconfig:`CONFIG_MCUBOOT_IMG_MANAGER` - These options allow the application to manage the DFU image.
   Enable both of them only for configurations that support :ref:`background DFU <nrf_desktop_bootloader_background_dfu>`.
   For these configurations, the :ref:`nrf_desktop_dfu` uses the provided API to request firmware upgrade and confirm the running image.